B1Z0N/cpp-dev-resources/tools/dynamic-analysis/gdb.md

 # [GDB](https://www.gnu.org/software/gdb/)

 is the GNU Project debugger.
-Allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.
+Allows you to see what is going on "inside" another program while it executes -- or what another program was doing at the moment it crashed.

 # Resources